dotnet/docs-maui/docs/fundamentals/shell/pages.md

 The `Shell.NavBarHasShadow` attached property, of type `bool`, controls whether the navigation bar has a shadow.
 By default the value of the property is `true` on Android, and `false` on other platforms.

-While this property can be set on a subclassed `Shell` object, it can also be set on any pages that want to enable the navigation bar shadow.
+While this property can be set on a subclassed <xref:Microsoft.Maui.Controls.Shell> object, it can also be set on any pages that want to enable the navigation bar shadow.
 For example, the following XAML shows enabling the navigation bar shadow from a <xref:Microsoft.Maui.Controls.ContentPage>:

 ```xaml
 <ContentPage ...